 Preservation Through Photography

-A little over three years ago, I was sitting in Robbinsdale looking at the Terrace Theatre.
+Back in 2014, I was sitting in Robbinsdale looking at the Terrace Theatre.
 I had worked at the Terrace for three years in the early/mid 90's.
 It was where I met and worked alongside my future wife, it is where our son took some of his first steps, and it was without a doubt my favorite job I have ever had.
 The Terrace held many special memories for myself and my family.

 As I looked at the theater, closed since 1998, I came to a saddening realization: This place which literally laid the groundwork for my life, this place that was so important to me, only existed in my memory and the memories of those who visited it during its nearly 50 years of operation.
 While scouring the internet, I learned that there are very few photographs of the Terrace from when it was open.
 There are even fewer photos of the days when I worked there.
 At the time, I was only aware of four.